Can fMRI Read Your Mind? (BS 156 with Russ Poldrack)

 This episode is an important follow-up to the critical conversation I had with Dr. William Uttal back in BS 132.

-Episode Transcript (Buy for $3, link for Premium subscribers)
+Episode Transcript (Buy for $3)

 Links and References: